Restoration to the GMC Register

 A doctor will be assisted if they can go on a clinical attachment but these are not always possible to arrange and there may be fees involved in doing so.
 Also, the doctor will need to provide evidence of having maintained their competence.
 It might assist for a doctor to do PLAB training, even if they are unable to formally take PLABS, as it will show a commitment to demonstrate knowledge and skills.
 It would also assist the tribunal considering the case to see a personal development plan, setting out how the doctor is going to update their knowledge and skills moving forward.
 It is important for a doctor to reflect, too, on the reasons that they were erased.
 Showing insight and taking appropriate remediation is essential to achieving success.

 A restoration will only be successful if the doctor demonstrates that they are fit to practise.
 The onus is on them.
 Doctors often fail to appreciate that the responsibility is theirs, to show that they have overcome their past conduct and poor decision-making that lead to their erasure.
+An apology letter to others that they have let down might also assist their case, if they have acted unprofessionally, dishonestly, or harmed patients or others.

 We often assist doctors to identify the aspects of behaviour that require detailed reflection and remediation.
 We can recommend courses and tutors to assist in some aspects of remediation.